Rthompson2548/project-grub-dash/README.md

 This app not only allows users to browse a menu of meal options, but it also features the ability to check a user's order status, update their order, delete their order, and see their order.

 ## Technologies & tools
-Postgres was used for this project.
-The main tools used were middleware and route handlers.
+Postgres, React, Node, Express & JavaScript were used in this project.